• Skip to primary navigation

 • Olive oil, salt and pepper

-Chicken thighs that have been browned in a skillet.
+Chicken thighs browned in a skillet.

 • Allow your chicken thighs to sit out at room temperature for about 10 minutes before cooking.